ceytek-labs/google-services-lite/README.md

 ### Example Usage

-The following example demonstrates how to update data in a **Google Sheets** document:
+The following example demonstrates how to manage data in a **Google Sheets** document:

 **[⬆ Back to services](#services)**